nautobot/nautobot-app-circuit-maintenance/README.md

 3. Still under **APIs and Services**, in **Credentials**, create a new **Service Account** and save the credentials file generated to be used when configuring Nautobot Sources.
 4. With Admin rights, edit the newly created Service Account and expand the **Show Domain-Wide Delegation** section.
 Enable Google Workspace Domain-wide Delegation and save the changes.
 Copy the Client ID shown.
 5. With Super Admin rights, open the [Google Workspace admin console](https://admin.google.com).
 Navigate to **Security**, **API controls**, and select the **Manage Domain Wide Delegation** at the bottom of the page.
 6. Add a new API client and paste in the Client ID copied earlier.
-In the **OAuth scopes** field add the scopes `https://www.googleapis.com/auth/gmail.readonly` and `https://mail.google.com/`.
+In the **OAuth scopes** field add the scopes `https://www.googleapis.com/auth/gmail.readonly`, `https://www.googleapis.com/auth/gmail.modify` (used to remove the `UNREAD` label) and `https://mail.google.com/`.
 Save the new client configuration by clicking _Authorize_.

 ###### 2.1.2.2 OAuth